THE EAST WINDOW

 The Four Evangelists

-St. Matthew – to trace our Lord’s human decent, emphasised by St. Matthew, this light shows the Tree of Jesse, with Abraham, David, Solomon, Joram and Zadok.
+To trace our Lord’s human decent, emphasised by St. Matthew, this light shows the Tree of Jesse, with Abraham, David, Solomon, Joram and Zadok.

 Above – Jesus in Glory with our Lady and St. Joseph.